Postgres to Iceberg Data Sync

 Publication setup

-In order to use logical replication into Iceberg, you must define one or more publications on the source PostgreSQL server.
+In order to use logical replication to Iceberg, you must define one or more publications on the source PostgreSQL server.

 You can do this by explicitly defining the set of tables in the publication via explicit list: